-Some of the photos in the collection have been digitised.
-These can only be searched and printed at the AIATSIS reading room in Canberra.
-However if you find a photo caption via your Mura search that might relate to your research, you can contact AIATSIS to arrange for a digital copy or printed copy to be made for you.
+However if you find a photo caption via your Mura® search that might relate to your research, you can contact AIATSIS to arrange for a digital copy or printed copy to be made for you.

 AIATISIS has also digitised the Dawn and New Dawn magazine.
 This was printed by the New South Wales Aborigines Welfare Board from 1935 to 1965 and contains many photographs related to New South Wales Aboriginal people.
-All issues are available online and is the magazine is indexed in the Aboriginal and Torres Strait Islander Biographical Index (ABI). http://aiatsis.gov.au/publications/products/dawn-and-new-dawn-1952-1975-mazagine-aboriginal-people-new-south-wales.
+All issues are available online and is the magazine is indexed in the Aboriginal and Torres Strait Islander Biographical Index (ABI).

+Dawn: https://aiatsis.gov.au/featured-collections/dawn